A spoiling Cotswold country hotel for couples and families alike, with 2 pools, kids zone, huge grounds and superb spa”

 - Safe box

-For classier fare, book at the Conservatory Restaurant, where an army of waiters glides among candlelit tables bringing Gruyère tarts, fig and feta salads or wood-roasted sea bass with red pepper ragout.
-Parents can switch on their room monitor and relax, or even book a baby-sitter to do bedtimes - it's less than the cost of a main dish.
-Wines range from £20 "everyday drinkers" to classic Chablis and magnums of Moet.
+For all meals (including afternoon tea), head to the refurbished The Brasserie at Calcot, which overlooks the beautiful grounds, where an army of waiters glides among tables bringing fine fare to your table.
+There's also a family dining nook for high teas starting at 5pm.
+Parents with smaller fry can switch on their room monitor and relax, or even book a baby-sitter to do bedtimes.
+Wines range from "everyday drinkers" to classic Chablis and magnums of Moet.

 - Children's meals